 The scheme is named in memory of Philip Holgate, who helped ensure the success of the LMS Popular Lectures.

-The Education Committee has chosen the below five individuals to act as session leaders.
+The Education Committee has chosen the below eight individuals to act as session leaders.
 The profiles below show their background and mathematical interests and provides contact details for anyone interested in organising a Holgate Session.
 The talks provided below are firmly intended as indicative and not comprehensive.
 Session Leaders will work with local hosts to develop and adapt sessions to the needs of the audience.
 The Society would very strongly encourage schools hosting a Holgate session to consider collaborating with other local schools.
 Local hosts of a Holgate Session will be asked by the Society to complete a brief questionnaire about the session that will allow the Society to gather some feedback and develop the scheme.

 Those interested in hosting a Holgate Session should contact the Session Leader directly by e-mail to discuss content and how the Session Leader can best work with hosts.